Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Model

 The Hamiltonian has a $U(1)\times \mathbb{Z}_2$ symmetry, which is the remnant after anisotropy is introduced in the full $SU(2)$ Heisenberg point.
-The $\mathbb{Z}_2$ symmetry corresponds to flipping the $S_z$ operator, while the $U(1)$ symmetry rotates the spins in the $XY$ plane.
-The ground state phase diagram of this model has been studied before in the presence of a perpendicular magnetic field.
-At zero field Ref. \cite{sellmann_phase_2015} argues for an antiferromagnetic coplanar order, while Ref. \cite{yamamoto_quantum_2014} indicates that there is a first-order transition line as soon as anisotropy is introduced, for $0<J_\perp/J_z<1$.
-In both cases, an up-up-down $\text{UUD}$ state or $1/3$-Neel state is found beyond a threshold perpendicular magnetic field.
-We will study the excitations of this phase in section \ref{UUDexcit}.
-Focusing on the zero-field case, we will reveal the microscopic origin of the low-energy excitations and their relation to the ground state supersolid order.
+The $\mathbb{Z}_2$ symmetry corresponds to flipping the $S_z$ operator, while the $U(1)$ symmetry rotates the spins in the $XY$ plane. {It has been argued according to Refs.\cite{sellmann_phase_2015,HeidarianParamekanti2010,melko_supersolid_2005} that in the parameter regime $0<J_\perp/J_z<1$ the long-range order of the $XY$ type persists together with the translational symmetry breaking, showcasing three sublattice order.
+If a perpendicular magnetic field is included, $-h\sum_i S^z_i$, then a $1/3$-Neel state appears for larger values of the field beyond a critical value of $h^*=3(J_z + J_\perp /2)$ and below the fully polarized state.
+We will study the excitations of this Neel state in section \ref{UUDexcit} and compare them to the zero-field case.
+Focusing on this last one, we will reveal the microscopic origin of the low-energy excitations and their relation to the ground state supersolid order. }